 Additional Notes on Methodology

-Considering the coverage of the HOP transaction journal and the inference success rate, the ODX data cover approximately 45% of TriMet’s ridership.
+Through Sensitivity Analysis, we established thresholds for these scores, leading to the removal of approximately 30% of inferred journeys that fell below these standards.
+Considering the coverage of the HOP transaction journal, the inference success rate, and the discard rate, the ODX data cover approximately 22% of TriMet’s ridership.

 The unique identifier per card is rotated once a month, meaning it is impossible to follow a card’s movement patterns across months.
 This causes the number of successful inferences to dip around the beginning/end of each month.